-Of all the places we visited during our 17-day tour of Jordan, Dana Biosphere Reserve was one of our two favorite places.
+Of all the places we went during our 17-day Jordan road trip, Dana Biosphere Reserve was one of our top, favorite places.
 Dana Biosphere is a wild, rugged and picturesque location that most people completely miss while visiting Jordan.

-Dana Reserve vs. Wadi Rum
+Dana Nature Reserve or Wadi Rum?

-The townspeople have kept the exterior of their homes historically intact, though no doubt the insides have been refurbished with all the modern amenities.
-The quaint restaurants have maintained the atmosphere inside the courtyards, adding to the ambiance for diners.
+The townspeople have kept the exterior of their homes historically intact, though we suspect that the insides have been refurbished with all the modern amenities.
+The quaint restaurants bring about a local atmosphere inside their courtyards, adding to the ambiance for dinners.

 Accommodation at Dana Nature Reserve